Alfred Richard Orage: Last years

-In London Orage became involved in politics again through the social credit movement.
-He returned to New York on 8 January 1931 in an attempt to meet Gurdjieff's new demands, but he told his wife that he would not be teaching the Gurdjieff System to any group past the end of the Spring.
+In London, Orage became involved in politics again through the social credit movement.
+He returned to New York on 8 January 1931 in an attempt to meet Gurdjieff's new demands, but he told his wife that he would not be teaching the Gurdjieff System to any group past the end of the spring.
 Orage was on the pier on 13 March 1931 to bid Gurdjieff farewell on his way back to France and the Orages sailed back to England on 3 July.

-In April 1932 Orage founded a new journal, The New English Weekly.
-Dylan Thomas's first published poem, And Death Shall Have No Dominion, appeared in its issue dated 18 May 1933, but by then the magazine was not selling well and Orage was experiencing financial difficulties.
+In April 1932, Orage founded a new journal, The New English Weekly.
+Dylan Thomas's first published poem, "And Death Shall Have No Dominion", appeared in its issue dated 18 May 1933, but by then, the magazine was not selling well and Orage was experiencing financial difficulties.

-In September 1933 Jessie gave birth to a daughter, Ann.
-In January 1934 Senator Bronson M. Cutting presented Orage's Social Credit Plan to the United States Senate, proposing that it become one of the tools of Roosevelt's economic policy.
+In September 1933, Jessie gave birth to their daughter, Ann.
+In January 1934, Senator Bronson M. Cutting presented Orage's Social Credit Plan to the United States Senate, proposing that it become one of the tools of Roosevelt's economic policy.

-At the beginning of August 1934 Gurdjieff asked Orage to prepare a new edition of The Herald of Coming Good.
-On 20 August Orage wrote his last letter to Gurdjieff: "Dear Mr Gurdjieff, I've found very little to revise ..."
+At the beginning of August 1934, Gurdjieff asked Orage to prepare a new edition of The Herald of Coming Good.
+On 20 August, Orage wrote his last letter to Gurdjieff: "Dear Mr Gurdjieff, I've found very little to revise…"

-Towards the end of his life Orage was attacked by severe pain below the heart.
+Towards the end of his life, Orage was suffered from severe pain below the heart.
 This ailment had been diagnosed a couple of years before as simply functional and he did not again seek medical advice.
 While he was broadcasting a speech as part of the BBC series, "Poverty in Plenty", once again expounding the doctrine of social credit, he experienced excruciating pain, but he continued as if nothing was happening.
-After leaving the studio he spent the evening with his wife and friends, and made plans to see the doctor next day, but he died in his sleep that night.
+After leaving the studio he spent the evening with his wife and friends and made plans to see the doctor next day, but he died in his sleep that night.
 Orage's former students of the Gurdjieff System arranged for the enneagram to be inscribed on his tombstone.